trustin/sphinx-maven/src/site/sphinx/index.rst

 Credits
 -------
-This plugin was originally written by `Thomas Dudziak`_. `Bala Sridhar`_ since then upgraded Sphinx to 1.3.1 and added PlantUML and JavaSphinx support in his fork.
+This plugin was originally written by `Thomas Dudziak`_. `Bala Sridhar`_ since then upgraded Sphinx to 1.3.1 and added PlantUML support in his fork.
 I'd like to appreciate their effort that did all the heavy lifting.

 Read more